-Works with youth individually and in groups settings to address barriers that impede their advancement and build additional life skills to aid in professional and personal development..
+Work with youth individually and in groups settings to address barriers that impede their advancement and build additional life skills to aid in professional and personal development.

-Responsible for connecting out-of-school youth to an array of services available on and off site that will develop their skills and result in certificates of academic completion and full-time employment.
+Responsible for connecting out-of-school youth to an array of services available on and off site that will develop their skills and result in certificates of academic completion, job training and/or full-time employment.

-Prepares clear, accurate progress notes and maintains up-to-date, concise, organized case records.
+Prepare clear, accurate progress notes as well as maintain up-to-date, concise, and organized case records.

-Visits participant homes in order to promote positive attendance and behavior in program activities.
+Visit participant homes to promote positive attendance and behavior in program activities.

-Responsible for documentation of all program participant involvement in MIS (KidSmart) system for each member on their caseload.
+Responsible for documentation of all program involvement in MIS (KidSmart) system for each member on their caseload.

-Attends team meetings and case conferences as appropriate to discuss problems and evaluates progress or re-evaluates needs.
+Attending team meetings and case conferences as appropriate to discuss problems and evaluate progress or re-evaluate the needs of members.

 Networking and partnership development to connect members to housing and additional resources for the participants.

-Works with other Employment Advocates to ensure quality service for entire Youth Opportunity System
+Work with other Employment Advocates to ensure quality service for the entire YO!
+System.

-Identifies employment/community opportunities that include educational activities, training, employment, scholarship information, financial aid opportunities, vocational and apprenticeship programs and matches them to the youth individual goals and activities.
+Identify employment and community opportunities, including educational activities, training, employment, scholarship information, financial aid opportunities, and vocational and apprenticeship programs.
+Match these opportunities to the youth individual goals and activities.